See our Helper Family Schedule for your assigned service! Families are assigned alphabetically.

 About two or three times a year, each Beth Chaverim member (family or individual) is called upon to serve as a Helper and Greeter Family at our Shabbat services.
 In addition to bringing food or drinks for the Oneg Shabbat, we ask that you arrive at services early to help set up, greet attendees to the service, and then stay afterwards to help clean up.
-The schedule of Helper Families can be found here.
+The schedule of Helper Families is assigned alphabeticaly, and can be found on our calendar.
 Reminders for the upcoming month are included in our weekely email blast and in personal emails from the Board Greeter assigned to that service about a week prior to the service.

 As a thank you for your service, you (and your family in attendance) will be offered an honored such as opening the ark, holding the kiddush cup, or holding the challah to take place during the service.

 If you are assigned to be a Helper Family and Greeter, you will be asked by the Board Greeter to bring snacks and/or drinks for our Oneg Shabbat.
 Below are some guidelines which may help you in deciding what to bring: